JLJ19/ClusterTracker/README.md

 # ClusterTracker

+Description:

+ClusterTracker uses DBSCAN to perform spatial clustering on the object detections from short 10-frame sequences, treats clusters as tracklets, and then merges successive tracklets with high bounding box overlap to form tracks.
+CT can be run in an online mode with a 10 frame latency or in parallel across multiple cores for offline analysis.
 We hope that this work is useful to you!
 We have a few instructions to try to help you get everything working.

 Requirements: